CMSgov/dpc-static-site/src/_pages/api-documentation/get-bearer-token.md

 ---
 layout: api-docs
-page_title: "Get an Access Token"
+page_title: "Get a Bearer Token"
 seo_title: ""
-description: "Generate a JSON Web Token and exchange it for an OAuth 2.0 access token to authenticate requests to the DPC API."
+description: "Generate a JSON Web Token and exchange it for an OAuth 2.0 bearer token to authenticate requests to the DPC API."
 in-page-nav: true
 ---

 # {{ page.page_title }}

 DPC uses OAuth 2.0 to authorize API access.
-All API requests require an access token in the Authorization header.
+All API requests require a bearer token in the Authorization header.

 ## 1. Generate a JSON Web Token